How we are helping

 Australia is Nauru’s most significant donor partner, contributing approximately 20 per cent of domestic revenue in 2013-14.
 The development assistance program is helping to build and strengthen Nauru’s own public sector systems and essential services for the community.
 Our assistance is focused on advancing Nauru’s own development planning and priorities by supporting Nauru to frame its own investment choices around reform and promotion of good governance.

 Most Nauruans live modest lifestyles based on low incomes.
 Unemployment levels, particularly among youth have been typically very high since the mid-1990s.
 However, recent significant growth in the private sector has resulted in Nauru now enjoying almost full employment with many households now earning higher incomes than has been the case for many years.
-Despite this, there are no banking services available on the island and poor health and education outcomes persist.
+Despite this, poor health and education outcomes persist.
 Despite significant progress in reducing Nauru’s debt burden in recent years, high debt levels continue to absorb significant funding and the economy is easily affected by external influences.
 Energy and clean water production are reliant on the costly importation of diesel fuel.
 Public sector management is hampered by a lack of skilled and qualified personnel, and critical national infrastructure is dilapidated.

 Australia and Nauru entered into a Partnership for Development in 2009 with the shared objective of supporting stable, trustworthy and fiscally responsible government; enhancing the provision of social, infrastructure and utilities services; and supporting the development of an economy based on multiple sources of income.
 The program focusses on the following priorities: